email: truckingwrite@gmail.com

 We were in Chicago, my wife Sue and me, about to start a trans-USA road trip along Route 66, riding a rented Electraglide.
 We'd travelled into the city from O'Hare airport a couple of days before on the CTA, the Chicago rail network.
 Like with all city transport systems these days, an automated announcement ran continually telling passengers to report anything suspicious; in this case, to a CTA employee.
 I looked about the carriage.
 A man a few seats along sat rocking violently backward and forward, mumbling something incomprehensible.
 Suddenly, he stood up and took off his shirt from beneath a sleeveless reflective waistcoat, without actually removing the waistcoat.
 He then put the shirt back on, on top of the waistcoat.
 I noticed some badges on its sleeves – CTA, they said.

 Chicago is a wonderful city.
 Clean, interesting, with lots to do, see and eat.
-We spent a day walking around the attractions, visiting the Naval Pier and Adams Street, the official start of Route 66 (we had decided not to ride back into the city from EagleRider's base near the airport, when we set off on the bike the following day), a building with bits of masonry stuck to it taken off famous buildings from around the globe and the Willis Tower.
+We spent a day walking around the attractions, visiting the Naval Pier and Adams Street, the official start of Route 66 (we had decided not to ride back into the city from EagleRider's base near the airport, when we set off on the bike the following day), a building with bits of masonry stuck to it taken from famous buildings from around the globe, and the Willis Tower.
 Here we went up to the observation deck and stepped out on each of the glass bottomed pods that stick out from one side of the building.
 Never before had I looked down between my feet to the tops of skyscrapers.
 It was a strange sensation felt by most people there judging by the various reactions we saw to the thought of stepping out into the sky.
 Some crawled onto the glass while others closed their eyes and ran the few strides it took to get out there.
 Some simply walked but everyone seemed gripped with the same idea, that this was something you had to do.
 But once done, and the initial shock and novelty had disappeared, almost everyone looked to the distance and gazed over the city, way beyond the buildings that had fixated them only moments before.

 Look out!”
 It was the the lady back at EagleRider speaking, the one sitting behind the counter, but who was now getting onto her feet, quickly.
 “The French are coming.”
 I looked out the window, as a coach pulled up outside.
 Would be Easy Riders piled onto the footway.
 I imagined a biker gang on a cruise ship.
 In their immaculate retro leathers and jeans, all designed and decorated to give the impression of something subversive, these ageing wild ones looked remarkably like us.
 A line of Harleys and Indian motorcycles awaited them along with a guide, luggage van and spare motorcycle.
 We mounted our Electraglide and headed off, hoping to beat the rush.
 Left and left again I had in my mind from a glance at the map on Sue's phone, but the second turning I took too early and we ended up on an interstate.
 A toll booth and slip road later and we were back where we started.
 I tried again, this time successfully negotiating the first couple of junctions of our 2700 mile journey, and we headed towards Joliet and The Mother Road.